dylanpicart/student_adaptability_level_classifier/README.md

 ## EDA Insights

 Our EDA revealed several trends related to student adaptability levels.
-For detailed insights, please refer to the demographic & technology context sections above.
+For detailed insights, please refer to the demographic & technology context sections in the notebook.

 ## Machine Learning Models